flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

-# Azure Hybrid Use Benefit Policy
+# Azure Hybrid Use Benefit for Windows Server

 ## What it does

-This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible VMs in an Azure Subscription and provides a monthly savings value if AHUB were to be enabled.
+This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible Windows VMs in an Azure Subscription and provides a monthly savings value if AHUB were to be enabled.

 ## Functional Details